 - People living in long-stay residential care homes or other long stay care facilities

 - Those who are in receipt of a carer’s allowance, or who are the main carer of an older or disabled person

 - Health and social care staff, employed by a registered residential care/nursing home

-- As last year, we have put additional measures in place to keep patients safe in our flu clinics.
-We have carefully planned appointments to minimise waiting times and maintain social distancing.
-We will be operating a strict one way flow for patients whilst in the building.
+We have put in place additional measures to keep patients safe in our flu clinics.
+We have carefully planned appointments to minimise waiting times and will be operating a strict one-way flow for patients whilst in the building.

 Please arrive at your specified time slot.
 You will be directed to a consulting room, and we will have a number of clinicians on site at each clinic.